 Mute Swans are large birds that are capable of flight but prefer not to fly.
 Male swans are called cobs, female swans are pens, and young swans are known as cygnets.
 The mute swan has a long curved neck and an orange bill with a black knob at the base.

 Mute Swans are about 1.5 meters long, with a wingspan of over 2 meters.
-They are found all over Pacific Northwest Coastal Region.
+They are found all over Pacific Northwest.
 Mute swans inhabit ponds, lakes, marshes, rivers and estuaries.
-Mute swans eat marine vegetation, grass, insects, mollusks, worms, small fish and frogs.
+These swans eat marine vegetation, grass, insects, mollusks, worms, small fish and frogs.
 They use their long necks to forage beneath the water’s surface for food.